Uncovering key considerations on how to ramp up resources for seasonal sales periods

 Thirdly, remember great employee experience equals great customer experience.
 So, make their work-life easier, motivating, and enjoyable – especially during the accelerated operating rhythm driven by sales peak.
 Some tips for enhanced people experience that will lead to high performance are:

 As CPM work with clients operating in a wide range of sectors, their peaks and troughs fall on different times of the year.
 This allows us to manage our resources across different projects having all busy sales periods covered and avoiding idle staff.
 For instance, an agent recruited for Black Friday, has the opportunity to move within our business in line with another client peak.
-This help us to drive cost efficiencies by reducing the cost of new hire and training.
+This help us to drive cost efficiencies by reducing the cost of new hire, training and termination payments.

 With flexible resource models we can offer our clients the security to have efficient resources to manage sales peaks.
 Being flexible and sharing resources helps to avoid backlog situations, and ensure we have happy, engaged and retained staff.
 We have been able to reduce backlog from 28 to 0 days for one of our clients in just few months and reduce employee turnover by 38%.